desmonHak/kernel-callback-removal/NotifyRoutineKernelBypass/Readme.md

 fffff800`a4e61ff6 f6c201          test    dl,1
 fffff800`a4e61ff9 0f8487000000    je      nt!PspSetCreateProcessNotifyRoutine+0xb6 (fffff800`a4e62086)
 fffff800`a4e61fff 65488b2c2588010000 mov   rbp,qword ptr gs:[188h]
-<span style="color: green;">fffff800`a4e62008 4c8d2d712a4a00  lea     r13,[nt!PspCreateProcessNotifyRoutine (fffff800`a5304a80)]</span>
+<mark>fffff800`a4e62008 4c8d2d712a4a00  lea     r13,[nt!PspCreateProcessNotifyRoutine (fffff800`a5304a80)]</mark>
 fffff800`a4e6200f 83c8ff          or      eax,0FFFFFFFFh
 fffff800`a4e62012 660185e4010000  add     word ptr [rbp+1E4h],ax
 fffff800`a4e62019 90              nop
-<span style="color: green;">fffff800`a4e6201a 4533f6          xor     r14d,r14d
+<mark>fffff800`a4e6201a 4533f6          xor     r14d,r14d
 fffff800`a4e6201d 4183fe40        cmp     r14d,40h
-fffff800`a4e62021 7338            jae     nt!PspSetCreateProcessNotifyRoutine+0x8b (fffff800`a4e6205b)</span>
+fffff800`a4e62021 7338            jae     nt!PspSetCreateProcessNotifyRoutine+0x8b (fffff800`a4e6205b)</mark>
 fffff800`a4e62023 4e8d24f500000000 lea     r12,[r14*8]
 </pre>

-And so the bytes that we can use for example is the highlighed one in green starting from xor, but we need to write them in the c variable in reverse (little endian arch) which is `0x7340fe8341f63345`.
+And so the bytes that we can use for example is the highlighed ones starting from xor, but we need to write them in the c variable in reverse (little endian arch) which is `0x7340fe8341f63345`.

 <pre>
 lkd> dq ffffff800`a4e6201a L1